Weymouth, South West, DT4 8UB

 We recruit by merit on the basis of fair and open competition, as outlined in the Civil Service Commission's recruitment principles

 The Civil Service embraces diversity and promotes equality of opportunity.
 There is a guaranteed interview scheme (GIS) for candidates with disabilities who meet the minimum selection criteria.

 Apply and further information

 Sift/interview dates and location

-Interviews will be held at Cefas Laboratory, The Nothe, Barrack Road, Weymouth, Dorset, DT4 8UB
+Sift and Interviews will be conducted at Cefas, Weymouth Laboratory, DT4 8UB

 If a person with disabilities is put at a substantial disadvantage compared to a non-disabled person, we have a duty to make reasonable changes to our processes.

 If you need a change to be made so that you can make your application, you should: